Introduction to the National Occupational Classification (NOC) 2011

 Revision proposals were also received directly from a wide range of sources.
 Input was provided by labour market analysts, occupational regulatory and professional organizations, sector groups, employment and career counsellors, immigration specialists, industry experts, employers and educators.

 Research analysts were assigned responsibility for NOC skill type categories to review and prioritize all of the input.
 Analysts also examined secondary sources of information such as occupational analyses and standards, research papers, as well as on-line information including country-wide job postings and employment advertisements in their research.
 Job analysis studies and contracted research were initiated for some occupational areas and data from sources such as the Census, the Labour Force Survey and other labour market studies were consulted.

 For many areas of the classification there was general satisfaction with the content of the occupational groups and their placement within the overall classification structure.
 Research conducted for non-structural changes to content, such as updating of main duties, employment requirements and inclusion of emerging job titles, was validated by occupational specialists and employers.

 Some occupational areas required in-depth research.
 An examination of how restructuring and use of technology had affected the nature of the work, the boundaries of occupational groups and their position in the classification structure was necessary to accurately reflect these occupations in the current labour market.

 Following the analysis phase, revision proposals were compiled into a consolidated and standardized NOC revision template for internal review.
 Proposed revisions were forwarded to Statistics Canada for internal review to assess implementation concerns related to coding, historical continuity and other statistical considerations.
 The joint working committee met monthly to discuss issues and arrive at consensus on final decisions.
-All structural and content revisions implemented for NOC 2011 were agreed upon by both Human Resources and Skills Development Canada and Statistics Canada.
+All structural and content revisions implemented for NOC 2011 were agreed upon by both Employment and Social Development Canada and Statistics Canada.
 NOC 2011 represents a structural revision and unification of the former classification systems.